This style guide provides a set of editorial guidelines for anyone writing developer

 This style guide is inspired by and borrows from Google’s developer documentation style

-, which you can use for anything not covered here.
+guide, which you can use for anything not covered here.

 For anything not found in Google’s style guide, see